 Therapists use a variety of science-based techniques.
 Cognitive Behavioral Therapy (CBT) is a useful tool in sexual addiction treatment.
 The goal of CBT is to examine thoughts, feelings, and behaviors associated with one’s sexual addiction.
 The thoughts one has about sex impact their feelings.
 The thoughts and feelings impact how one behaves.
 By changing thoughts toward sex, we can change the way we feel and behave.
 Motivational Interviewing, another type of therapy, can help you find your own internal motivation to make change.
 It’s important to remember that therapists are professionals who are passionate about helping — don’t let your own fears or shame keep you from reaching out.

 “The most important thing in sexual issues is to define what is best for you as the client.
-Setting goals about what you feel is appropriate is the first step and from there, we can figure out how to make that fit into your life,” Workit Recovery Coach Samantha Keeler explains.
+Setting goals about what you feel is appropriate is the first step and from there, we can figure out how to make that fit into your life,” Counselor and social worker Samantha Keeler explains.
 “It is also important to recognize that sex and sexual functioning is a normal, natural, and healthy part of the human experience.
-Workit offers a stigma free way to open the dialogue in healthcare.
 In fact, 90.9% of people would like their healthcare provider to bring up or ask about their sexual experiences.”

 Medication: Medications for sexual addiction include antidepressants, mood stabilizers, or anti-androgens.
 These medications can reduce compulsive sexual urges.
 In addition, naltrexone (Vivitrol) can affect the reward circuitry of the brain and reduce compulsive urges.
 If you’re looking for medication for sexual addiction covered by your insurance provider, reach out to the number of the back of your insurance card to find in-network care.